 In 2011, I became a new mother.
-While preparing to return to work, I searched for childcare options that met our family's needs and my, admittedly, very high standards.
+While preparing to return to work as an emergency physician, I searched for childcare options that met our family's needs and my, admittedly, very high standards.
 I wanted a school that was not only safe and nurturing, but also one that would immerse my son in Chinese language and culture.
 Nothing like this existed in our community.

 I grew up speaking Mandarin at home and was immersed in English at school.
 I have always believed that being bilingual helped me in many ways throughout my life.
 Now there is research which shows that multilingual children are able to think and express themselves more clearly, achieve higher in math and sciences, and adapt more easily to new social situations.
 I wanted to give my child these advantages, in addition to the practical advantage of knowing another language.
 Chinese was an obvious choice for many reasons: our heritage, China's rising prominence in the world, and the challenge of learning Chinese at an older age compared to other western languages.